WHAT TO BRING ON YOUR VIETNAM MOTORBIKE TOURS

 Mobile Phone

-Tie Down Strap
+Tie Down Straps

 Camera